gruntwork-io/terraform-google-static-assets/modules/cloud-storage-static-website/README.md

+## How do I control access to my website?

+By default, the module uses a `publicRead` [Predefined ACL](https://cloud.google.com/storage/docs/access-control/lists#predefined-acl) that makes your website publicly accessible.
+You can change the predefined ACL using the `website_predefined_acl` input variable.
+For more fine-grained access control, you can set [ACLs](https://cloud.google.com/storage/docs/access-control/lists) using the `website_acls`  variable, for example ["READER:your-work-group@googlegroups.com"]

+You can read more about access control here: https://cloud.google.com/storage/docs/access-control/

 ## How do I test my website?

-This module outputs the domain name of your website using the `website_domain_name` output variable.
+This module outputs the domain name of your website using the `website_url` output variable.

 By default, the URL for your assets name will be of the form: